michaelfester/docs/docs/guides/intermediate/conditions-filtering-and-visibility.md

 {% figure src="/docs/reference/conditions/conditions-filtering-and-visibility/adding-edit-screen-condition.png" caption="Configuring the Edit Screen" /%}

-Let’s take a look at how to create this step by step.
+Let's take a look at how to create this step by step.

 ### **Step 1:**

 Select a column value from your data as the thing that will be tested against the condition.
-In this example, we’ve selected the User Profile `Role` column.
+In this example, we've selected the User Profile `Role` column.

 {% figure src="/docs/reference/conditions/conditions-filtering-and-visibility/choosing-a-column-value.png" caption="" /%}

 ### **Step 2:**

-Choose the condition type or ‘operator’.
+Choose the condition type or ‘operator'.
 In this example, we have chosen `Is`.

 {% figure src="/docs/reference/conditions/conditions-filtering-and-visibility/choosing-the-operator.png" caption="" /%}